 If you’ve got a finicky toddler on your hands, then you know new foods can be a temperamental topic.
 Yet, I believe you should give new foods for picky toddlers a try.

-Getting children to like a variety of foods begins in the high chair, literally.
-I have written (and talked) about the strategies parents use to get kids to eat food, but that can be a short-lived success.
+Getting children to eat and like a variety of foods begins in the high chair, literally.
+As a pediatric nutritionist and writer, I have written (and talked) about the strategies parents use to get kids to eat food, but that can be a short-lived success.

 Real success comes from getting kids to like a variety of food, and want to eat them.